hackz-hackathon-ankylo/.github/README.md

-# This is hackz-hackathon team
+# This is hackz-hackathon organization